-- Activity: sections of activity according to the CNAE-09 from the sampling field of the Wage Structure Surveys: B, C, D, E, F, G, H, I, J, K, L, M, N, O, P, Q, R and S.
+- Activity: sections of activity according to the CNAE-09 from the sampling field of the Structure of Earnings Surveys: B, C, D, E, F, G, H, I, J, K, L, M, N, O, P, Q, R and S.

 - B Extractive industries

 - C Manufacturing industry

 - D Supply of electrical energy, gas, steam and air conditioning

 - E Water supply, waste management and decontamination activities

 - F Construction

 - G Wholesale and retail trade; repair of motor vehicles and motorcycles

 - H Transport and storage

 - I Accommodation

 - J Information and communications

 - K Financial and insurance activities

 - L Real estate activities

 - M Professional, scientific and technical activities

 - N Administrative and support services activities

 - O Public Administration and defence; Compulsory social security activities

 - P Education

 - Q Health and social services activities

 - R Arts, recreation and entertainment activities

 - S Other services

-- Size of work centre (stratum): takes 3 different values, depending on the number of employees at the centre:
+- Size of work centre (stratum): takes 3 different values, depending on thenumber of employees at the centre:

-- 1: From 1 to 49 employees
+- 1 From 1 to 49 employees

-- 2: From 50 to 199 employees
+- 2 From 50 to 199 employees

-- 3: 200 or more employees
+- 3 200 or more employees

 - Region: Autonomous Community in which the work centre is located:

-- 01: Andalucía (includes Ceuta y Melilla)
+- 01 Andalucía (includes Ceuta y Melilla)

-- 02: Aragón
+- 02 Aragón

-- 03: Asturias (Principado de)
+- 03 Asturias (Principado de)

-- 04: Balears (Illes)
+- 04 Balears (Illes)

-- 05: Canarias
+- 05 Canarias

-- 06: Cantabria
+- 06 Cantabria

-- 07: Castilla y León
+- 07 Castilla y León

-- 08: Castilla La Mancha
+- 08 Castilla La Mancha

-- 09: Cataluña
+- 09 Cataluña

-- 10: Comunitat Valenciana
+- 10 Comunitat Valenciana

-- 11: Extremadura
+- 11 Extremadura

-- 12: Galicia
+- 12 Galicia

-- 13: Madrid (Comunidad de)
+- 13 Madrid (Comunidad de)

-- 14: Murcia (Región de)
+- 14 Murcia (Región de)

-- 15: Navarra (Comunidad Foral de)
+- 15 Navarra (Comunidad Foral de)

-- 16: País Vasco
+- 16 País Vasco

-- 17: Rioja (La)
+- 17 Rioja (La)

 - Sex: Females and males.

 - Occupation: the large groups from the National Classification of Occupations (CNO-11): from 1 to 9.
-Groups 0 and 5, and 6 and 7 appear together due to problems of sample representation in the Wage Structure Surveys.
+Groups 0 and 5, and 6 and 7 appear together due to problems of sample representation in the Estructure of Earnings Surveys.

 - 1 Directors and managers

 - 2 Scientific and intellectual professionals and technicians

 - 3 Technicians, support professionals

 - 4 Accountancy, administrative and other office employees

-5 and 0 Workers in catering, personal, and protection services and salespersons Military occupations
+- 5 and 0 Workers in catering, personal, and protection services and salespersons Military occupations

-6 and 7 Skilled agricultural, livestock, forestry and fishing sector workers Craftspersons and skilled workers in manufacturing and construction (except installation and machinery operators)
+- 6 and 7 Skilled agricultural, livestock, forestry and fishing sector workers Craftspersons and skilled workers in manufacturing and construction (except installation and machinery operators)

-8 Machinery and installation operators and assemblers
+- 8 Machinery and installation operators and assemblers

-9 Elementary occupations
+- 9 Elementary occupations

-• Type of contract: permanent and temporary.
+- Type of contract: permanent and temporary.

+- Contractual working time: full-time and part-time.

-- Age of employee: takes 5 different values, determined by the following age ranges:
+- Age of employee: takes 5 different values, determined by the followingage ranges:

-- 1: Under 25 years old
+- 1 Under 25 years old

-- 2: 25-34 years old
+- 2 25-34 years old

-- 3: 35-44 years old
+- 3 35-44 years old

-- 4: 45-54 years old
+- 4 45-54 years old

-- 5: 55 years old or over
+- 5 55 years old or over

 - Nationality of the employee: Spanish and other nationalities.

-- Length of service of the employee in the workplace: takes 6 different values, determined by the following intervals:
+- Length of service of the employee in the workplace: 6 different values, determined by the following intervals:

-- 1: less than 1 year in service
+- 1 less than 1 year in service

-- 2: 1-3 years in service
+- 2 1-3 years in service

-- 3: 4-10 years in service
+- 3 4-10 years in service

-- 4: 11-20 years in service
+- 4 11-20 years in service

-- 4: 21 years or more in service
+- 5 21 years or more in service

-5. Calculation methodology
+5 Calculation methodology